|Position in department||Director of American Studies

 He has lectured on topics including body modification practices, tattoos and tattooing; contemporary performance art; deconstructivist architecture; lowbrow and outsider art; pop surrealism; digital and internet art; art & science; and Deleuzean approaches to art.

 Recently, he has acted as a contributor and expert consultant for various television projects on body art and body modification, including the Today programme, the Jeremy Vine Show, Sky News, BBC Breakfast News, 'Coast' and National Geographic's 'Taboo', as well as on other local, national and international radio programmes.
-Radio 4 created a 30-minute radio documentary called "A Mortal Work of Art" which drew heavily on his PhD research and in which he features as a mjor contributor.
+Radio 4 created a 30-minute radio documentary called "A Mortal Work of Art" which drew heavily on his PhD research and in which he features as a major contributor.
 His first book "Tattoo: An Art History" is currently in production.

 Matt is currently Director of American Studies, overseeing the US degree programs in CISH.